pootle/pootlesastropi/README.md

 # pootlesastropi
-A bunch of inter-related python 3 modules to support simple astro stuff on small computers.
+A bunch of inter-related python 3 modules to support simple astro stuff on small computers and other generic stuff

 The modules so far provided are:
     astroangles.py - a bunch of classes that represent various particular angular measurements such as